 Other than that story, I have three stories I need to rewrite.
 The first story was one that got rejected twice, but the second rejection happened in a day and the reviewers gave me some very constructive criticism with it.
 I’m about 1,500 words into my rewrite, I just deleted it all and started it over completely, and I like this take on my idea far better.
 Just stuck on a climax and an ending.
 I decided this story needed to be 2,000-3,000 words instead of a flash piece.

 The other story was one that got rejected twice and I just got form rejections, so I asked for beta reader feedback on Twitter because I don’t think I was very objective about seeing what needed to be fixed.
 And I got another rejection from that magazine that reads stories aloud.
-It was personalized, but they said my fragmented sentence style gave it a stereotypical slam poetry feel.
+It was personalized, but it was specifically critical.
 That stung a little, I would have preferred a form rejection, but I realized I was trying too hard to make it sound good read aloud.
 I am not immune to being affected by rejections, but you have to get used to them if you want to submit to lit mags and query a novel with traditional publishers and agents.
 I’m not sure what I will do with that story, I am not that excited about it; I might just let it languish in my hard drive.